 What does a mission trip cost?

 We try to make this experience cost efficient and within reach for you.
-As of August 2016, our price will increase to $1,312 PLUS cost of flight.
+Trip cost is $1,312 PLUS cost of flight.
 A flight typically runs between $1,500 - $2,000, although this is subject to change based on time of year you choose to travel.
 If you choose to stay longer than our typical 10-day mission team, you will work with our missions coordinator who handles logistics and payments to determine your trip rate based on number of days you are staying.

 What does our trip cost include?

 Your trip cost will include your lodging, utilities, food, water, transportation, wifi, supplies and project costs.
-The only additional money you will need to plan on bringing will be $100 to cover your Visa cost upon entry to the country and enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
-We typically suggest bringing $100-$150 dollars in addition to your Visa cost to cover these things.
+The price of your Visa is not included in your trip cost and will be your responsibility to pay during applying prior to your trip.
+This cost is $50.
+Other than that, you will want to plan to bring enough money to cover any crafts or souvenirs you choose to buy during your time in Uganda.
+We typically suggest bringing $100-$150 dollars to cover these things.
+Cost of vaccinations, passport and other supplies you wish to buy for your trip will also be your responsibility.

 What is Sozo Children's Refund policy?